 What Type of Lens Should You Use?

-- For general shots like People, Pets, Flowers choose Standard.
+- For general shots like people, pets, or flowers choose standard.

-In the photography world lenses are maybe a small piece of equipment but they help to capture “better images”.
+In the photography world, lenses are a small piece of equipment but they help to capture better images.

 About the Author: